sitepress/website/pages/basics/traversal.html.md

 site = Sitepress::Site.new(root_path: "/my/site")
 book = site.resources.get("books/html-for-newbs.html")
-book.parents      # All parents nodes (books, root) book.siblings     # All siblings, excluding self (js-for-nebs) book.parent       # This would return nil since the `book` node doesn't have a page. book.chidlren     # Returns all of the chapters in `html-for-newbs` (chatper-1 .. chapter-3)
+book.parents      # All parents nodes (books, root) book.siblings     # All siblings
+book.parent       # This would return nil since the `book` node doesn't have a page. book.children     # Returns all of the chapters in `html-for-newbs` (chatper-1 .. chapter-3)
 ```

 Traversing the site hierachy is very useful for building site navigation components.